 Both mediation and Collaborative Divorce are out-of-court, confidential processes by which to end a marriage, divide property, and restructure the family.
 Collaborative Divorce often utilizes a divorce team and can include a variety of Collaboratively-trained professionals – such as divorce coaches and financial, business, and real estate experts.

-In the traditional Collaborative Divorce model, each party is represented by a Collaboratively-trained family law attorney who will advocate on behalf of their client.
+In the traditional Collaborative Divorce model, each party is represented by a Collaboratively-trained, experienced family law attorney who will advocate on behalf of their client.
 Financial professionals, typically forensic accountants and/or Certified Divorce Financial Analysts®, often assume a “neutral” role and provide the team with analyses of the current marital finances and what various settlements could mean for the financial future of each spouse.
 Some couples utilize a divorce coach in a neutral capacity as well, while others may decide to each have their own coach present at the meetings.
 A Collaborative Divorce affords the couple the opportunity to bring in any and all Collaboratively-trained professionals who could help assist them in achieving a settlement.

 Mediation can also utilize a team approach, however the most commonly understood method of mediation is to select a trained mediator to act as a neutral third party in the negotiations, usually a family law attorney.
 The mediator will educate the couple regarding the law and process, but cannot give legal advice or act as an advocate for either party.
 It is for this reason that many divorce mediators strongly encourage (or even require) that each party retain a separate attorney (also known as a consulting attorney) to assist them in negotiation strategies.
 At the very least, each party’s attorney should review a draft of the marital settlement agreement prior to its filing.